 4. May Help Reduce Cancer Risk

-Black garlic may inhibit the proliferation of cancer cells besides inducing apoptosis (programmed death of cancer cells).
+Black garlic may inhibit the proliferation of cancer cells and may also induce apoptosis (programmed death of cancer cells).
 Studies suggest that consuming it may effectively reduce the risk of blood, stomach, and colon cancers (10), (11), (12).

 In a study, researchers found that black garlic extracts have anti-cancer, antioxidant, and immunostimulatory effects (13).
 These properties are attributed to phenolic compounds and melanoidin present in black garlic (14),(15).